 However, call me a dessert person, but sometimes I have a craving for something sweet!
 Trust me, I love salty, buttery, movie theatre popcorn as much as the next girl, but there's nothing like caramel popcorn.

-That’s why this candy popcorn mix is the perfect solution to satisfy my mom’s constant craving for popcorn and my desire for dessert.
+That's why this candy popcorn mix is the perfect solution to satisfy my mom's constant craving for popcorn and my desire for dessert.
+It pairs perfect with these caramel apple bites.

 Candy Corn Caramel Popcorn recipe